 We must also not confuse china patterns with designs applied on Decorative Plates that were meant for display, either in a cabinet or hung on a wall.
 Most famous of these are decorative plates were made in Vienna, Austria, and of course the numerous decorative plates made for the Tourist industry depicting places, bridges, rivers, mountains etc. These decorative plates, especially those from Vienna, were decorated almost exclusively by hand and by mostly accomplished and renowned Artists, some of whom also worked in other media such oil on canvas or watercolor.
 Although some of these decorative plates came in a Series, for example the Four Seasons or Royal Family of such and such country or Olympian Gods & Goddesses etc, these are not patterns as used in normal utilitarian chinaware.
 In the case of Decorative Plates, the artist usually signs their work and there are very few of each made, each having some slight variations due to each being practically a unique piece of work.
 After 1930s, industrial methods to reproduce these designs in full color were vastly improved, so most such Decorative Plates made ca mid-20thC and beyond were not necessarily painted by hand, regardless of whether there is a signature on the plate or not.
 In these recent examples, the signature is that of the Artist that made the original design (the “master”) and which was then reproduced en masse.

-More detailed information on porcelain, chinaware, and pottery marks or backstamps is available to members of our Ceramics section of our Marks4Antiques.com website.
+More detailed information on researching the maker or dates for porcelain, chinaware, and pottery marks or backstamps is available to members of our Ceramics section of our Marks4Antiques.com website.
 Our members can also use our convenient search features to look up makers marks on Chinaware or Porcelain and identify its authenticity or age.

 Get accurate results instantly and learn important facts on each company that produced chinaware, tableware, cookware, porcelain, earthenware, stoneware, kitchenware or pottery from around the world and at any period or decorative style.